Iran sentences German human rights advocate to 10 years in prison over 'propaganda' | DW | 04.08.2021

 Taghavi holds both German and Iranian passports.
 But since Iran's authorities do not officially recognize dual nationalities, Taghavi was barred from receiving consular assistance from Germany.

-Following her arrest, Claren said her mother had been held in isolation for a long period of time.
+Following Taghavi's arrest, Claren said her mother had been held in isolation for a long period of time.

 In July, after being transfered to the women's wing of Tehran's Evin prison, Taghavi reportedly contracted COVID-19 and was very ill.